Good Shepherd UCC

 35 W. Philadelphia Ave., Boyertown

-On Sunday, July 12, Good Shepherd will continue our Parables & Growth series as we and continue to worship on-line.
+Dec.
+6: Good Shepherd will continue its Advent season as we continue to worship online.
 Our services can be found online at www.gsuccboyertown.org.
 We invite everyone to connect with us online for worship, prayers, and other resources.
 You can connect with us on our website or like us on Facebook (facebook.com/GoodShepherdUCCBoyertown/).

 Christ Lutheran Church